BabyBoySnow/SnowVision/README.md

 - Removed the home shop mosiac.
 - In settings, under nitro, changed the button shine to alt color and slowed it down a little.
 - Changed the message request section to use the same style as hovering over a regular message, makes it a little easier to see.
-- C hange the tags some for credit to myself.
+- Change the tags some for credit to myself.
 - Edit the keybind recording in settings for voice and video push to talk to make it easier to see while recording.
 - Remove the background of the discord shop so that you can see the custom background.
 - Make it easier to see the last played time for games.